exitvillain/DjangoMailSPA/README.md

 }

-// THREE TYPES OF MAILBOXES>   INBOX, SENT, ARCHIVE function load_mailbox(mailbox) {
+## THREE TYPES OF MAILBOXES:   INBOX, SENT, ARCHIVE
+function load_mailbox(mailbox) {

     // Show the mailbox and hide other views